 When the College receives notice of conduct which appears to be sexual harassment, it will promptly investigate the allegation in a fair and expeditious manner.
 The investigation will be conducted in accordance with the College's customary procedures, and in such a way as to maintain confidentiality to the extent practicable under the circumstances and permissible by law.
 The investigation may, as appropriate, include private interviews with the person filing the complaint, with witnesses, and with the person alleged to have committed sexual harassment.
-When the investigation is completed the person filing the conduct will be informed, to the extent appropriate, of the results of the investigation.
+When the investigation is completed the person filing the complaint and the person alleged to have committed the conduct will be informed, to the extent appropriate, of the results of the investigation.